rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 #### Is there a limit to the number, frequency or size of snapshots that can be taken on a volume?

 There is no limit.
-You may create an unlimited number of Snapshots.
+You may create an unlimited number of snapshots.

 #### Can I utilize a software RAID to improve the I/O performance of my SATA Cloud Block Storage volumes?